-Our environmentCheck out the Loviisa power plant environmental report 2021 Read and download PDF
+Our environmentCheck out the Loviisa power plant environmental report 2022

 As a producer of clean energy, the Loviisa power plant and carbon-free nuclear power play a significant role in mitigating climate change.
 The greenhouse gas emissions over nuclear power’s lifecycle are equivalent to those of wind, hydro and solar power.

-As a result of the Loviisa nuclear power plant’s electricity production, Finland emits about 6 million tonnes less carbon dioxide emissions compared to the equivalent amount of fossil fuel-based electricity.
+The environmental work of the Loviisa power plant is guided by the environmental standard ISO 14001.
+The system covers all operations by the Loviisa power plant and its contractors who work at the island of Hästholmen.
+As a result of the Loviisa nuclear power plant’s electricity production, Finland emits about 6 million tonnes less carbon dioxide emissions compared to the equivalent amount of fossil fuelbased electricity.

 The safety condition of the power plant remained good, and both the production and equipment availability was at a very high level.
 Excellence in plant safety is an absolute prerequisite of safe and efficient operations for employees and the environment, and it is a sign of professionalism.

 In 2022 we stayed within all permit limits in terms of environmental impacts.